 The Solo II produces very high-quality vapor and lots of it.
 Even 15 minutes into the session the Solo II produces visible vapor as you are increasing the temperature.

-I rate the Arizer Solo II as one of the best vapor producing vapes on the market in terms of quality and quantity of vapor.
+I rate the Arizer Solo II as one of the best vapor producing vapes on the market in terms of vapor quality and quantity.

 The glass aroma tubes keep the vapor tasting nice long into the session and only the bottom of the herbs (that touch the stainless steel chamber) gets charred by the end.

 The 110mm aroma tube seems to deliver a little bit cooler vapor, however, I don’t find the vapor hot using the 90mm aroma tube either.

 The battery life of the Solo II is unmatched in my opinion.
 The powerful inbuilt battery powers the device on for hours.

 The first advantage of such a powerful battery is the super quick heat up time.
 And it also helps that you can keep on vaping for about 3 hrs or so on the one charge.

 Most portable vaporizers we test and use need to go on the charger after every few sessions to make sure it does not run out of power halfway into a session.
 The Solo II is not one of those, it is a powerhouse.